Kennyb93/soc-analyst-lab/Windows-Event-Log-Analysis/User-Account-Management.md

 ## Overview

-This section demonstrates the monitoring and investigation of user account management events within an Active Directory environment.
-Windows Security Event Logs were collected using the Splunk Universal Forwarder and analysed in Splunk Enterprise to verify common administrative actions such as user creation, account enablement, password resets, and account disablement.

----

-## Objectives

-- Monitor Active Directory user account management events.
-- Identify Windows Security Event IDs related to account administration.
-- Verify user management activity using Splunk Enterprise.
+This section demonstrates how common Active Directory user account management tasks generate Windows Security Events that can be monitored and investigated using Splunk Enterprise.

-- Correlate administrative actions with Windows Security Event Logs.
+The investigation covers user account creation, account disablement, password resets, and account enablement.

 ---